FDiot/code_tympan3/doc/developer/building.rst

    platform.
 The option is thus declared in ``build-options`` and then set separately in each platform specific file.

+The :file:`tympan-platform-common.cmake` expects each :file:`tympan-platform-XXX.cmake` to define some hooks : functions which will be called at later points requiring system dependent actions.
+It should check that those hooks are actually provided as is done for ``platform_install_hook``.

 Third party dependencies
 ========================